CPS SOCIAL WORKER

-(The following examples of duties are intended to be illustrative only and are not intended to be all inclusive or restrictive.)
+(The following examples of duties are intended to be illustrative only and are not intended to be

 1. Receives reports, makes initial assessments, conducts investigations with the assistance of law enforcement personnel, if necessary; provides social services to abused or neglected children and their families, and performs other related duties.

 2. Assess the case/situation determining the safety needs of the child(ren) involved, i.e., removal from the home, placement in a shelter, etc.; recommendations may also be made to the presenting officer for further Court action as provided in the Hopi Children’s Code.

 3. Handles or arranges emergency placement of minors upon a determination that protective custody is necessary.

 4. Conducts informal conferences or adjustment hearing with the minor child(ren) and families concerning care complaints, discuss and explains to the minor(s) and parents guardian or custodian, the meaning

 5. Provides technical assistance to the Hopi village/clan leaders when they choose to assume original jurisdiction over a minor from their village that is a minor in need of care.

 6. Works directly with other non-CPS Social Workers by effectively and efficiently transitioning CPS cases to child welfare services when CPS intervention is completed and the minor(s) is declared a ward of the Court and under the supervisory custody of the social service program.

 7. Provides on-call services for CPS, Child Referrals, and Burial Assistance on a rotating basis after regular work hours, including weekends and holidays.